Glamping in Cornwall - A Destination Spotlight

 Once declared dead, Kernewek is alive and well again – with many films and books being produced in it nowadays.
 There are believed to be around 300 fluent speakers as well as learners.
 You can browse some useful phrases at one of the Cornish language websites.
 Knowing a term like ‘bowldacious’ for example might come in handy if someone ‘nabs’ your parking space – local dialect for impudent or brazen!

-Language apart, to fully appreciate this south-west corner of England, a visit is necessary to enjoy rugged coastlines, picturesque fishing villages, sandy coves and the beautiful Cornish light that attracts so many artists to the area.
+Language apart, to fully appreciate this south-west corner of England, a visit is necessary.
+Enjoy rugged coastlines, picturesque fishing villages, sandy coves and the beautiful Cornish light that attracts so many artists to the area.
 The 150 hours of sunshine a year are also a magnet to those looking for the rare chance to boast a ‘staycation’ tan or at the very least top up on some much needed vitamin D.

 For all these reasons and many more Cornwall is notoriously busy in summer – its stunning beaches attract up to 5 million visitors per year - but have you ever considered heading there out of season?
 May with its two bank holidays - and June or even autumn - are perfect times for a trip to this idyllic part of the UK.